Scott 2: Release and reception

-The album, released on Philips Records in March 1968, reached #1 for one week and stayed in the UK Albums Chart for eighteen weeks.
+The album, released on Philips Records in on 5 April 1968 in England, reached No. 1 for one week and stayed in the UK Albums Chart for eighteen weeks.
 The album was preceded by the single "Jackie" in late 1967.
-The single met with controversy in the UK because of lyrics like "authentic queers and phony virgins" and drug references.
+The single met with controversy in the UK due to its lyrics about "authentic queers and phony virgins" and drug references.
 The song was banned by the BBC and was not performed on BBC TV or played on the mainstream radio channels.
-The song eventually charted at #22.
+The song eventually charted at No. 22.
 The album was eventually released in the United States in July 1968 with different artwork, but sold poorly.

-"A record about real stuff with quite disturbing imagery," remarked Neil Hannon, frontman of The Divine Comedy.
+Neil Hannon, frontman of the Divine Comedy, later observed that Scott 2 was "A record about real stuff with quite disturbing imagery".

-British singer/songwriter Marvin B. Naylor referenced Walker's song Plastic Palace People in the title of his 2009 album The Last Flight Of Billy Balloon and in the song Beautiful Balloon from the same album.